 v) there was a risk that the data might not only be used for its stated purpose (improving patient care) but could be sold for profit.

-On top of this, it became known that patients’ data from hospital admissions (including their diagnoses, treatments, ages and the area where they lived) had been extracted over a twenty year period and, in 2012, was given to the body that regulates actuaries (those who evaluate financial risks).
+On top of this, it became known that patients’ data from hospital admissions (including their diagnoses, treatments, ages and the area where they lived) had been given (or sold) to the body that regulates actuaries (those who evaluate financial risks).
 This data was subsequently used by insurance companies to price their products.

-What is the Health and Social Care Information Centre (HSCIC)?
+What is NHS Digital (previously the Health and Social Care Information Centre?

 - Collecting, analysing and presenting national health and social care data;